 - 1/3 cup of brown sugar

 Crush the graham crackers in a food processor, then pour 1/2 cup in a bowl.
 Mix melted butter with brown sugar.
-You can see in photo too that it doesn’t quite stick all together but it becomes more dense.
+You can see in the photo too that it doesn’t quite stick all together but it becomes denser.
 Set aside.

 It helps if you have a stand of sorts, you can see I used a mason jar to hold each one as I filled them.

 Fill a pastry bag with the cheesecake filling while it’s folded over your hand.
 If you can, tie the top once done to prevent it from over flowing.